aashik124/Portfolio/README.md

 # Project Overview
 -> This is a simple single-page portfolio website built using "React".
-It includes sections like Home, About Me, Education, Skills, Projects and Contact.
+It includes sections like Home, About Me, Education, Projects and Contact.
 The design is responsive and clean, aimed to showcase personal or professional details effectively.

 # How to run (npm install and npm start)
 -> First open Command prompt and go to the project folder then enter "npm install" and then enter "npm start"